yardboy2401/CodeQuizGame-Wymore/README.md

-# Week 04 Homework Web APIs: Code Quiz
+# Web APIs: Code Quiz-Wymore

 ## Your Task
 Build a timed Code Quiz game with multiple choice questions.
 The app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
 It should have a clean, polished and responsive user interface.
 It should also use local storage to store high scores w/ initals.
 The high score page should populate with local storage data if present.
 If a question is answered incorrectly, time should be deducted from the countdown timer.